top of page

 0

+Now celebrating 23 years of excellence in helping college applicants, Bucks County's Ryan Abramson offers critical advice to aspiring college students.
 In today's highly competitive college admissions landscape, thousands of high school seniors are writing essays, submitting applications, and visiting campuses, all in hopes of finding the right fit.
 Yet behind the scenes, college admissions offices are not just hosting open houses—they’re focused on building incoming classes that meet their enrollment targets and maximize revenue to ensure their financial survival.

 Ryan Abramson from Oakridge Leaders Encourages Active Applicant Participation